abdelino17/coworking-space/README.md

 terraform apply
 ```

-The code will create the following:
+This code will create the following:

 - EKS Cluster
 - ECR